Advanced Topics

 public void Render(IVisualizationContext context) { // Clear the drawing area context.Clear();

-// Draw a simple bar graph based on the calculated level float barHeight = _level * 200; // Scale the level for visualization context.DrawRectangle(10, 200 - barHeight, 30, barHeight, new Color(0, 1, 0)); }
+// Draw a simple bar graph based on the calculated level float barHeight = _level * 200; // Scale the level for visualization // Assuming Color constructor: new Color(r,g,b) or similar context.DrawRectangle(10, 200 - barHeight, 30, barHeight, new Color(0, 1, 0)); }

-public void Dispose() { // Dispose any resources. }}
+public void Dispose() { // Unsubscribe from events, release resources if any VisualizationUpdated = null; }}

 Adding Audio Backends